Everything You Need to Know to Maximize Business Tax Deductions

 If you don’t think you’ll be able to file your taxes by the deadline, it’s possible to request an extension from the IRS, which will give you until the fall to file your tax return.

-It’s important to note that, even if the filing deadline is extended, you must pay your taxes by the original deadline to ensure that you don’t get penalized.
+It’s important to note that, even if you receive an extension, you must pay your taxes by the original deadline to ensure that you don’t incur penalties.

 Business Tax Preparation at the Oregon SBDC

 The Oregon Small Business Development Center Network is committed to building Oregon’s best businesses.
 Our 19 centers assist small businesses throughout Oregon with advising, classes, and access to the resources they need to be successful, including business tax preparation.
-Each center is backed by our statewide network of support, helping small businesses access the right assistance wherever they are in Oregon.
+Each center has the backing of our statewide network of support, helping small businesses access the right assistance wherever they are in Oregon.

 A few of our services that help small-business owners with business tax preparation include: